Dr. Niloo Dardashti

 Licensed Psychologist, Workplace Consultant, Author, Documentary Producer

-Growing up in a Jewish Iranian household sets the stage for being able to manage multiple personalities and temperaments at the same time.
-Dr. Niloo Dardashti, a first generation American Iranian woman started her career at roughly the age of 12, when she started questioning the meaning of life and reading books about Buddhism and Jungian psychology.
-At 17, she was taking dream interpretation courses at the Jungian Institute in NYC, while her friends were playing soccer after school in a suburb right outside of manhattan.
+Growing up in a Jewish Iranian household prepared Dr. Niloo Dardashti, a first-generation American Iranian woman, to navigate multiple personalities and temperaments.
+She began her career at roughly the age of 12, questioning the meaning of life and delving into books about Buddhism and Jungian psychology.
+By 17, she was taking dream interpretation courses at the Jungian Institute in NYC, while her peers were playing soccer in a suburb just outside of Manhattan.

-After graduating with her doctorate, Dr. D studied a wide variety of mental health wellness treatments including nutrition, herbology, targeted amino acid therapy, biochemistry testing, anti aging strategies, and the use of various nutriceuticals for mental wellness.
-Simultaneously, She started her practice in nyc where she still sees adults, couples and families, integrating all of her studies and usually helping people in an accelerated solution-oriented approach.
-With her training in depth psychology, and motivation to help people make changes, Dr. D is able to provide focused coaching and awareness-based interventions to her clients to meet their goals in months rather than years.
+After earning her doctorate, Dr. D studied diverse mental health wellness treatments, including nutrition, herbology, targeted amino acid therapy, biochemistry testing, anti-aging strategies, and the use of various nutraceuticals for mental wellness.
+She established her practice in NYC, Manhattan Psychology Group, which she co-owns with her partner and subsequently sold the practice in 2024.
+At MPG, and nationwide, Dr. D has helped hundreds of adults over her almost 20 years in practice – including couples, families, and workplaces, integrating her extensive studies to offer accelerated, solution-oriented approaches.
+With her depth psychology training and a passion for facilitating change, Dr. D continues to provide focused coaching and awareness-based interventions to help clients achieve their goals in months rather than years.

-Lastly, as a teacher Dr. D ran workshops for other clinicians on holistic mental health principles regarding sleep, anxiety, and mood, which she turned into a manual that is available online.
+As an educator, Dr. D has conducted workshops for clinicians on holistic mental health principles regarding sleep, anxiety, and mood, which she compiled into an accessible online manual, Holistic Mental Health & Wellness.

-She continues to be interviewed by the media about relationships, pop-culture issues, work/life balance, stress management, and how to maintain harmony in the workplace.
+She frequently shares her insights with the media on topics such as relationships, pop-culture issues, work-life balance, stress management, and maintaining harmony in the workplace.

 Mission & Vision

-My overall mission is to not only to help people thrive as individuals, but within all of their relationships: at home and at work.
-It is my intention to help the integrity of these relationships in order to minimize conflict and empower people to be assertive and effective in their communication with others.
-Likewise, I love to help people feel more alive and present with both their family at home and their family at work.
-The purpose of life, of all of this, in my humble opinion, is to connect with our true selves, and that of the people around us – our coworkers, our communities, and our loved ones.
+My mission is to help individuals thrive, not only personally but also within their relationships—both at home and at work.
+I aim to strengthen the integrity of these relationships to minimize conflict and empower people to communicate assertively and effectively.
+I am passionate about helping individuals feel more alive and present with their families, whether at home or in the workplace.
+Ultimately, I believe the purpose of life is to connect with our true selves and with those around us—our coworkers, communities, and loved ones.

-My long term vision is to convey the importance and impact of integrating psychology across settings.
-For example, having psychologist on staff within a corporation can be incredibly beneficial on several levels.
-The workplace psychologist can be of assistance as needed for an healthy leadership methods, individual employee issues, empathy training, stress management through mind/body strategies, and most importantly as a mediation expert for issues that often arise between “work family” members.
-The ultimate goal is enhancement of workplace flow, to persevere and flourish in the face of daily obstacles.
-I see this as an integral conduit to an extraordinary company culture.
+My long-term vision is to highlight the importance of integrating psychology across various settings.
+For example, having psychologists on staff in corporations can be incredibly beneficial on multiple levels.
+Workplace psychologists can assist with healthy leadership methods, address individual employee issues, provide empathy training, manage stress through mind-body strategies, and serve as mediation experts for conflicts that arise between “work family” members.
+The ultimate goal is to enhance workplace flow, enabling teams to persevere and flourish amid daily challenges.
+I view this as an essential pathway to cultivating an extraordinary company culture.